Feeling stuck trying to pick the right hot tub size? We break down the benefits…

 Experts in sports medicine, mental health, and physical therapy now use hydrotherapy in clinical settings for treating many different conditions.

 The Arthritis Foundation strongly recommends soaking in warm water – “The research shows our ancestors got it right.
-It makes you feel better.
+Warm water makes you feel better.
 It makes the joints looser.
-It reduces pain and it seems to have a somewhat prolonged effect that goes beyond the period of immersion.”
+And it reduces pain and it seems to have a somewhat prolonged effect that goes beyond the period of immersion.”

-Regular hydrotherapy may help relieve symptoms associated with a wide range of problems, including – injuries, post-operative recovery, difficult physical therapy, osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, gout, stress, sleep disorders, muscle and joint pain, musculoskeletal disorders, tension in the lower back, and fibromyalgia.
+Regular hydrotherapy for pain relief may help relieve symptoms associated with a wide range of problems, including – injuries, post-operative recovery, difficult physical therapy, osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, gout, stress, sleep disorders, muscle and joint pain, musculoskeletal disorders, tension in the lower back, and fibromyalgia.